zhanglab-wbgcas/CIForm/README.md

 ## Output file
 ```
 After training the CIForm model, the model will be save at: "log/CIForm.tar".
-The model prediction is saved in the log/y_predicts.npy format.
+The model prediction is saved in the log/y_predicts.npy.
 ```

 [//]: # (```)